 Your employer may rely on the Federal Register notice as evidence of the continuing validity of your EAD.
 Go to the Documentation Employers May Accept and Temporary Protected Status Beneficiaries May Present as Evidence of Employment Eligibility page for more information.

-If USCIS approves your TPS re-registration application and you paid the fee for a new EAD (or USCIS approved your fee-waiver request), you will be issued an EAD with the expiration date of March 31, 2018.
+If we approve your TPS re-registration application and you paid the fee for a new EAD (or if we approved your fee waiver request), we will issue you a new EAD with the expiration date of Sept.
+30, 2022.

-For more information on TPS eligibility requirements, what to file, and step-by-step instructions, go to the TPS page.
+For more information on TPS eligibility requirements, what to file, and step-by-step instructions on submitting a re-registration or initial TPS application package, go to the TPS page.